miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 `len(x)`
 ```

+## The Power of Python Parameter Position Number 1

 ...and it will tell you the length if it's an object that has a length.
 And so
 the first position in a function definition is very special, because you don't
 have to think hard to use it.
 It's just always there ready to help you make the